aixoss/aix-puppet/README.md

    - targets : names of the LPARs on which to perform flrtvc steps.
    - clean  : if clean needs to be done before running or not.
 Two possible values for this parameter : <b>yes</b> and <b>no</b>.
-By default, <b>yes</b> is assumed, meaning all previous results of any flrtvc runs (which are persited into yaml files) are not kept, and computed again.
+By default, <b>yes</b> is assumed, meaning all previous results of any flrtvc runs (which are persisted into yaml files) are not kept, and computed again.
 If ever you want to spare time, and reuse previous flrtvc results, or if you want or run flrtvc step by step (refer to 'to_step' parameter), you can keep previous results by setting this parameter to 'no'.